>>Editor's note appended at the bottom of the story.

-The dealmaker at the heart of a controversial Sh1.6 billion lease agreement with Uchumi Supermarkets Limited is accused in a forensic audit of forging the signatures of the retailer’s board to win a lucrative contract.
+The dealmaker at the heart of a controversial Sh1.6 billion lease agreement with Uchumi Supermarkets Limited has defended his contract with the troubled company, saying it was above-board.

-But Mr Robert Kanda Nyasimi, a director at leasing company RentCo, describes himself as a shrewd businessman, who is “an authority” in the field, and insists that his deals with Uchumi were “above board”.
+Mr Robert Kanda Nyasimi, a director at leasing company RentCo, instead describes himself as a shrewd businessman who is “an authority” in the field, and insists that his deals with Uchumi were to its advantage.

 The report by audit firm KPMG questions the Sh1.6 billion sale and lease-back agreement that former Uchumi CEO Jonathan Ciano and chief finance officer Chadwick Okumu, on behalf of Uchumi, entered into with RentCo.

 In such an arrangement, a firm sells an asset — in this case shelves, computers and desks, among others — to a financier, then rents the same from the buyer.